 2. Break It Down Into Actionable Goals

 Once the vision is clear, businesses set SMART goals.
 SMART stands for specific, measurable, achievable, relevant, and time-bound.
-Same idea works in marriage.
+The same idea works in marriage.

 Instead of saying, “We want to save for a house,” say, “Let’s save $20,000 over the next 18 months by putting $600/month in a joint savings account.”
 That’s trackable.
 You can check in, course-correct, and celebrate progress along the way.